anviljs/anvil.js/README.md

     anvil -q

+# Plugins & Tasks
+Anvil has two primary points for extension: plugins (things installed by anvil from npm) and tasks (local plugins).

+## Plugins
+Anvil installs plugins from npm to a global location: ~/.anvilplugins/node_modules and keeps a manifest of installed and enabled plugins at: ~/.anvilplugins/plugins.json.

+Once a plugin is installed, anvil will load it and use it in the build process unless you:
+  * Disable it globally with '''anvil disable {pluginname}''' at the command line
+  * Explicitly include other plugins besides it in the build file
+  * Explicitly exclude it in the build file

+### When Plugins Misbehave
+Anvil will attempt to automatically disable a plugin that throws an exception that would break the build.
+This is to try and prevent an installed plugin from breaking your build system.

+### Installing & Uninstalling
+Anvil provides simple command line arguments to install or uninstall plugins to itself at a global level:

+    anvil install {pluginname}

+or

+    anvil uninstall {pluginname}

+You can also install plugins from a file path using the relative path to the plugin directory in place of the plugin's name.

+### Enabling & Disabling
+Anvil provides command line arguments that allow you to enable or disable plugins at the global level:

+    anvil enable {pluginname}

+or

+    anvil disable {pluginname}

+Disabled plugins should never be loaded into a build session.

+### Updating Plugins
+Anvil will check npm for updates to all globally installed plugins with one simple command:

+    anvil update

+This command will take longer the more plugins you have installed and the more plugins which require updates from npm.
+Note: anvil automatically does this every time you install a new anvil version from npm.

+### Including Specific Plugins
+Anvil's build file now supports explicit inclusion only so that only plugins which you specify in the build file will be run as part of the build.

+    "plugins": {
+        "include": [ "anvil.one", "anvil.two", ... ]
+    }

+### Excluding Specified Plugins
+Anvil also supports explicit exclusion so that all plugins except for those you specify in the build file will be run as part of the build.

+    "plugins": {
+        "exclude": [ "anvil.one", "anvil.two", ... ]
+    }

 # Contributors

 Special thanks to the following individuals who have contributed source code or ideas to help make anvil less buggy and more useful: